 La Plata - Atlanta is a very small town located in the state of Missouri.
 With a population of 2,203 people and just one neighborhood, La Plata - Atlanta is the 253rd largest community in Missouri.
 Much of the housing stock in La Plata - Atlanta was built prior to World War II, making it one of the older and more historic towns in the country.

-La Plata - Atlanta is a blue-collar town, with 35.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in La Plata - Atlanta, you'll notice that it is more blue-collar than most other communities in America.
+35.22% of La Plata - Atlanta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, La Plata - Atlanta is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in La Plata - Atlanta who work in office and administrative support (16.34%), sales jobs (11.14%), and teaching (10.58%).

 Also of interest is that La Plata - Atlanta has more people living here who work in computers and math than 95% of the places in the US.